-You should take everything out of your fridge at least once a year, even if you’re not moving or you’re not trying to reorganize the fridge.
-Taking everything out, wiping down the surfaces, and getting rid of old items makes such a difference.
+You should take everything out of your fridge at the start of the new season.
+[Source] Taking everything out, wiping down the surfaces, and getting rid of old items makes such a difference.
 Tackling a section at a time makes the chore less overwhelming.
 The fridge door condiments are a great place to start.

 The top image is my fridge doors.
 The bottom image is the condiments and other fridge door items (minus the soda) that we actually use on a regular basis.
 It’s about 50% of the total inventory.
 I did wipe down the surfaces.
 I didn’t throw anything away, but I did take note of everything that’s in there and am making plans to use up a few items ASAP.

 In the process of packing to move, I donated several large bags of kitchen items.
 I had a ridiculously large number of items that I never used.
 How did I end up with so many duplicate utensils and other miscellaneous kitchen gear?
 In the past year, I’ve acquired very few new utensils and do use the majority of utensils I own.